smok-serwis/smok-client/docs/predicates.rst

 There's a way to access the value of a sensor.
 Where SMOK would represent the value of a sensor either by a JSONable value, or by a value and it's units (via pint_), `smok-client` does away with units, and returns sensor values only as JSONable values.
+The unit part is simply stripped from the value.

 .. _pint: https://pint.readthedocs.io/